 POSSIBLE CONFLICTS & SOLUTIONS

 It is usually not difficult to determine deer damage, especially in gardens and landscaped areas.
 Tracks and droppings are good signs of their presence.
 Another easy way to tell if it’s deer that are doing the damage is to look at twig ends.
 Plants or trees that are browsed by deer have a ragged, squared, and torn appearance because deer do not have upper incisors and can’t neatly clip plants.
-Areas with high deer density may show a “browse line”, where vegetation will be trimmed from the ground up to the deer height, usually around 3 – 6 feet from the ground.
+Areas with high deer density may show a “browse line,” where vegetation will be trimmed from the ground up to the deer height, usually around 3–6 feet from the ground.
 Sometimes damage to tree bark can occur when bucks rub their antlers along tree trunks.

 There are a variety of techniques that can be used to minimize and even eliminate damage done by deer.
 Landscape design involving careful selection and placement of plants is helpful.
 Planting native species of shrubs and trees can help, as well as beginning preventative measures against deer damage before it begins, especially in the spring.
 Consulting with a local nursery or landscaping company about appropriate plants is a good first step, as they often have listings of deer-resistant and deer-attracting plants, as well as what kinds of and when plants are being eaten in various areas.

 If deer browsing is heavy, deer-proof fencing is the most effective and long-term way to protect resources such as crops or landscape plants.
-A range in fencing designs are available, from high-tensile strand wiring that may be angled for better effectiveness, to standard mesh-woven wire, chain-link designs, and various types of electric wiring.
+A range of fencing designs are available, from high-tensile strand wiring that may be angled for better effectiveness, to standard mesh-woven wire, chain-link designs, and various types of electric wiring.
 Fences should be at least eight feet high and extend underground to prevent fawns from crawling underneath them.
 Very simple fencing designs can be used if there are other food sources available in the area.
 However, if food is in high demand, deer can jump fences ten feet high.
 Fencing or netting individual plants is often effective if fencing an entire area is too expensive.
 Trees can be protected from buck rubs by wrapping them with corrugated plastic sleeves or surrounding the tree with 2-inch wooden stakes four to five feet high.

 Repellents can be used to detract deer and work by either directly making the plants distasteful or by deterring them from an area using sight, smell, or sound.
 Repellents work well in smaller areas and gardens.
 Homemade repellents can be made by placing human hair, soap, or garlic in netting or stocking and tying it to tree branches or fences around an area that needs protection.
 Commercially made contact repellents are also available and can be sprayed directly onto plants, though many cannot be used on food crops.
-Click here to go to our links and resources page to find vendors that sell repellants specifically for deer.

 With any kind of repellent, the key is to begin using it as soon as you see deer damage, and change or reapply it often, especially after rain or when new growth appears.

 Another kind of harassment technique that may repel deer is the use of scarecrows and effigies, especially ones that move.
 Motion sensing lights, scare tape, balloons, mirrors, strips of tinfoil, and even wind chimes and radios can be effective in frightening deer away from an area.
 Varying these devices and using them in combination with other strategies is a good idea in order to ensure that they remain successful.
-Click here to go to our links and resources page to find vendors that sell these devices.

 PUBLIC HEALTH CONCERNS